LeonLoveData/LLM-Medical-Literature-Analyzer/README.md

 # LLM-Medical-Literature-Analyzer
-Leverage AI and Literature For Insights (Replace "abc_pharma" with real name of company)
+Leverage AI and Literature For Insights

 ## Project Overview
 Gene & RNA Therapeutics Intelligence using LLM(LangChain) and NLP.